 I am currently serving as the VP of Product at ANYbotics.
 Previously I co-founded Naska.AI (formerly Scaled Robotics) where I served as CTO for 7 years.
 I'm interested in leveraging movement and interaction to solve complex real-world perception problems.
-For more than a decade I worked on various problems in autonomy for ground, aerial and humanoid robots.
+For more than a decade, I worked on various problems in autonomy for ground, aerial, and humanoid robots.
 Now I have focused my attention on developing deep tech products utilizing Robotics and AI for the industrial sector.

-Prior to founding Scaled Robotics, I was lucky to spend more than a decade working as a robotics researcher at some of the world's leading robotics labs.
+Prior to founding Naska.AI, I was lucky to spend more than a decade working as a robotics researcher at some of the world's leading robotics labs.
 My alma mater includes the Computational Learning and Motor Control Laboratory (USC), the Max Planck Institute's Autonomous Motion Department, the GRASP Laboratory (UPenn), and the Robotics Institute (CMU) just to name a few.